 • Must meet all eligibility requirements to be employed as a practicing Physical Therapist within Brooks Rehabilitation

-• Must demonstrate eligibility for membership within the APTA
+• Must demonstrate membership within the APTA